 When you bring your Pitbull puppy home, he will be anxious and perhaps nervous.
 As a result, chances are that he will soil the house if left unsupervised.
 Therefore, you should restrict him from accessing other rooms in the house.

 Whether you are training your dog from a crate or pen, you should always make sure that he does not get to roam around.
 Letting him out of confinement sometimes is essential, always supervising him.
 Alternatively, put him on a leash so that you can follow his trail.

 Reward good behavior

-House train your pitbull puppy using a crate (See crates on Amazon)
+House train your Pitbull puppy using a crate (See crates on Amazon)

 Using a crate to house train your dog is probably easier.
-The crate provides temporary confinement as your pup adapts to the new environments.
+The box provides temporary confinement as your pup adapts to the new environments.
 Besides this, it is going to be helpful when you are potty training your puppy.

 Immediately let your dog out of the crate in the morning.
-This way, he can eliminate before you feed him breakfast.
+This way, he can eliminate it before you feed him breakfast.
 You will have to check on him and take him out for frequent bathroom breaks.
 A crate will also help you for the first few nights.
-You can bring him with you to the bedroom the first night to keep him company.
+You can bring him to the bedroom the first night to keep him company.

-House train a pit bull puppy using paper pads
+House train a pit bull puppy using paper pads.

 You can also use paper pads to house train your pet bullpup.
-It works well especially if you live in apartment buildings.
+It works well, especially if you live in apartment buildings.
 You may not be able to get to the outside before your puppy eliminates it.
 Therefore, you need a more permanent solution to this problem.

 Using a paper pad makes it easy for you to clean up after him as you will only pick and dispose of the latter.